openBackhaul/MicroWaveDeviceInventory/README.md

 The RESTCONF interface of the controller could process the same requests, too.

 The MWDI offers subscribing for ONF-TR-532-like notifications (webhook based method) that relate to the content of its cache.

+### Latest Update
+The v1.1.0 release represents a major step from MicroWaveDeviceInventory to MicroWaveNetworkInventory.
+Paths for documenting external connections (Link) and reading internal (ForewardingDamain and ForewardingConstruct) and external connections (Link) have been added.
+It sets the stage for the v0.0.5 release of the AirInterfacePowerSaver.

 ### Relevance
 The MicroWaveDeviceInventory holds the inventory of the live MW network at Telefonica Germany.